elliotSchmango/Dermadvisor/README.md

 ### Frontend
 - React Native (with Expo)
 - React Navigation (for navbar)
-- Styled Components or Tailwind (for styling)
+- Styled Components
+- Libraries including (but not limited to): expo-camera, expo-image-picker, expo-file-system

 ### Backend & Cloud
+- Node.js with Express
-- AWS S3 (for image storage)
+- AWS S3 (for image upload/storage)
-- AWS Lambda (for processing uploaded images)
-- AWS API Gateway (for RESTful communication between app and backend)
 - AWS SageMaker (for image classification model inference)
+- AWS DynamoDB (for dynamic information storage regarding skin conditions)

 ### Machine Learning
-- PyTorch or TensorFlow (model training)
-- EfficientNet-B0 or MobileNetV3 (for classification)
+- PyTorch, ResNet18
+- Trained and evaluated in SageMaker Studio (Jupyter Labs)
-- Exported as TorchScript or used via SageMaker endpoint
+- Model used via SageMaker endpoint

 ---

 ## License

-This project is licensed under the Apache License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.